Reactions to the 2022 Russian invasion of Ukraine: Global surveys

-Ipsos, a French market research company, conducted several surveys across 28 countries around the world regarding the Russian invasion or Ukraine in November and December of 2022.
+Ipsos, a French market research company, conducted several surveys across 28 countries around the world regarding the Russian invasion of Ukraine in November and December 2022.
 Nearly two-thirds (64%) of adults said that they still closely follow news about it.
-Global public opinion about the conflict has not changed much since the country’s invasion.
+Global public opinion about the conflict has not changed much since the country's invasion.
 For example, about 66% of respondents agree that Russia should be excluded from international sports events although only 45% are in favor of "most stringent economic sanctions against Russia".
 57% are in favor of supporting Ukraine until all Russian forces have withdrawn.
 Note that these numbers mean that the remainder supports the opposite opinion; rather, 42% say that their country should not interfere.
 However, 37% of respondents also said that their country should send weapons, although 64% also said that their country cannot afford to send financial support.
 These results are similar to a survey that Ipsos conducted in April 2022.

+Belarus

+In April 2022, only 11% of Belarusians supported sending Belarusian troops to Ukraine.

+A study performed by Chatham House in May 2022 revealed that 32% of Belarusian respondents supported the invasion and 40% did not support the invasion.